rusvaplauke/ItemStore.WebApi/README.md

 DONE 3.
 Update your application with DTO/Entity concepts.

 Advanced:
-1. Connect EF Core to Postgre.
+IN PROGRESS 1.
+Connect EF Core to Postgre.
 (Investigate Migrations)
 2. try to  use AutoMapper to map entities to dtos.

 **2023.12.20**
    Update existing ItemStore:

-Employ ExceptionHandlingMiddleware.
+DONE Employ ExceptionHandlingMiddleware.

 Convert the code to Async.